Kopleman/angular-starter/README.md

 ```

 ## Custom Type Definitions
-When including 3rd party modules you also need to include the type definition for the module
+When including 3rd party modules you also need to include the type definition for the feature
-if they don't provide one within the module.
+if they don't provide one within the feature.
 You can try to install it with @types

 ```
 npm install @types/node